 At all other times, staff should use alcohol-containing sanitisers/hand rubs frequently.

 Single resident infested

 If a single resident is diagnosed with scabies, the facility manager should be notified before treatment is commenced.
 Other residents and staff within the same wing should have a full skin check.
 This should take place even if the resident is asymptomatic, particularly in rest homes.
 Residents of rest homes are often older and debilitated when they may not complain of itch nor scratch.
 When only one resident is diagnosed with scabies they should be treated with topical treatments alone.

 Specific medications and methods of treatment are described below.

 This requires the coordinated treatment of residents, staff and frequent visitors.
 The outbreak will be near impossible to control if this is not done.
 The facility manager should be notified before treatment is commenced.
 If all individuals are unable to be treated concurrently, then treatment should be deferred until this is possible.

 If all the residents diagnosed with scabies reside within the same wing then only residents, staff and frequent visitors of the affected wing require treatment.
 However, if there is more than one wing affected then the whole facility requires treatment.

 Individuals can be treated with either topical or oral medication or a combination.
-Topical applications are time consuming, taking up to one hour per resident.
+Topical applications are time-consuming, taking up to one hour per resident.
 Oral treatment is easier and much less time consuming to carry out.
-Unfortunately it can be expensive or even unavailable.
-Institutions should enquire about cost, funding options and availability in their area.
+Unfortunately, it can be expensive or even unavailable.
+Institutions should inquire about cost, funding options and availability in their area.

 When more than one resident is affected it is likely that a resident within the facility has crusted scabies.
 Crusted scabies is highly contagious and effort should be put into finding this individual who may be asymptomatic and perhaps diagnosed with another skin disorder such as psoriasis.
 Crusted scabies requires extra treatment and care.